ProjectBots/StreamRaidersBot/README.md

 the option button in the top left will open a new menu where you can delete all profiles. the trashcan will delete the dedicated profile. the option buttons in the profile section will open a menu where you can whitelist units.

+//TODO:
+more options to cutomise (buying, unlocking, upgrading and specializing units) much more options to customise (preferred Units, captains, chests) specializing units reedemption of quest rewards reedemption of event progression see which chest a raid will bring better unit placement (A* pathfinding, including flying units can fly over some stuff) automatic update? mod support?